 Dr. Peter Attia — “The Top Five Biological Tests Everyone Should Take”

-Dr. Peter Attia is among the world’s foremost biohackers.
+Dr. Peter Attia is among the world’s foremost biohackers and an expert on biological tests.
 He also happens to be a practicing medical doctor and researcher.
 Wouldn’t you like to hear what he says are the top five biological tests you need to get to help make sure a long and healthy life free of disease?
 It’s all right here.

 A COUPLE of days ago I was listening to a podcast of renown biohacker and medical doctor Peter Attia being interviewed by autodidact and author Tim Ferriss about five biological tests he recommends everyone take.